gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Elm

 The Elm compiler is written in [Haskell](https://www.haskell.org/) and distributed primarily via [npm](https://www.npmjs.com/).
-The core libraries are written in a mix of Elm and Javascript.
+The core libraries are written in a mix of Elm and JavaScript.

 #### Gleam